Get free quotes from up to 5 payroll solution suppliers!

 Because semi-monthly pay is on two solid days per month, it can be inconvenient when holidays occur.
 If a payday falls on a federal holiday, or weekend, the payday will need to be pushed up.
 Or even back by a day or two.
 Meaning employees will need to keep this in mind ahead of time.

-Summary: Semi-Monthly Pros & Cons
+Semi-Monthly Payroll Pros & Cons

-Saves Companies MoneyDelayed Paychecks for New Employees
+Saves Companies Money: Fewer payroll runs (saves processing cost)Delayed Paychecks for New Hires

-Bi-Weekly Pros
+Bi-Weekly Pay Pros

 More Paychecks